 Once confirmed in his island Lordship, the Lord of the Isles, in company with his privy councillors, would retire to the neighbouring Eilean na Comhairle to discuss the great questions concerning the government of the Lordship.
 Here he issued land charters, of which two survive to the present day, and delivered his judgement on legal matters.

 Finlaggan is well signposted from the main road.
 When travelling north on the A846 towards Port Askaig, take a left turn about one mile after the village of Ballygrant.
 Follow the single-track road and after half a mile take another left turn onto the Finlaggan Farm road.
 Drive carefully as this is a working farm and there may be animals on the road.
-The Finlaggan Information Centre is at the end of the road.
-Access to the island is by a path through a farm field and a bridge across the water.
-Visitors are welcome to the island all year.

-For all things Islay visit www.islayinfo.com
+For further info on Islay visit – www.islayinfo.com